jhnbyrn/951-KLR-PAGES/ntc_info.md

 ![](images/dme_map_reading/ntc_linearization_map_1.png)

 Now take a look at the shape of this curve and compare it to the raw temperature curve above.
 Do you see how they are more or less oppositely shaped?
 Don't worry about the scale; that's not meant to match in these images.
 The shape is the thing!
-This linearization curve zigs exactly where the NTC curve zags and vice versa.
-Note that the map routine has interpolation built in so we will get a sane, reasonable output for any input.
+This linearization curve zigs exactly where the temperature curve zags and vice versa.
+Note that the map routine has interpolation built in so we will get a sane, reasonable output for any input to the linearization map.

 Finally let's take a look at what the linearized 8-bit values look like as a function of temperature: